sf-wdi-19-20/WDI21staging/OOP/readme.md

 `GA` has the value `General Assembly`.

-To access an array withini an object,  the method is similar to accessing any other property.
+To access an array within an object,  the method is similar to accessing any other property.
 The property `students` is an array of Objects.
 To access that array and assign it to a variable, we simply perform the following:

  ```javascript
  var studentArray = data.students //students
  ```
 The `data.students` array is now accessible  by using `studentArray` instead.
 Declaring variables and defining them as portions of a larger object helps us create readable and followable code.

-*We can assume that an Object is a colleciton of properties (key & value pairs) that all have some sort of relationship and are connected logically to one another.*
+*We can assume that an Object is a collection of properties (key & value pairs) that all have some sort of relationship and are connected logically to one another.*

 In the example above, our `data` object contains information about our particular class, including the students, classroom number, location, and course ID.